boblemarin/Sprite3D.js/README.md

 ## 1 - Prepare

 Transformed elements need to have their parent's `transform-style` property set to `preserve-3d` in order to appear properly tranformed.
-That's why it is required to have a root element (we'll call it a stage) that will contain your scene.
+That's why it is required to have a root element (we'll call it a stage) that will contain our scene.

 Creating a stage is easy thanks to the `stage()` method, that creates a new div, sets it up and adds it to the document's body.
-This is the easiest solution if you are making a full window 3D experience.
+This is the easiest solution if we are making a full window 3D experience.

 	var stage = Sprite3D.stage();

 The "default" stage is a blank div element absolutely positionned in the center of the page.
 Creating an element at position (0,0,0) will make it appear in centered.
 The X axis is pointing to the right, the Y axis down and the Z axis toward the camera.

-Sprite3D.js allows you to use an existing element as the stage, so you can have more control on the way it is presented.
-For instance, you could use a rectangular viewport in the middle of your existing text content, set its `overflow` property to `hidden`.
+Sprite3D.js allows to use an existing element as the stage, so we can have more control on the way it is presented.
+For instance, one could use a rectangular viewport in the middle of existing text content, set its `overflow` property to `hidden`.

 	var stage = Sprite3D.stage( document.querySelector("#myContainer") );

 ## 2 - Populate
-Create and position your sprites.
-Every time you finish altering an element's position, you should call the update() method.
-It applies the new transform informations in the page.

-The manual update process was chosen for performance reasons, as it does not fire un-needed redraws of the DOM tree.
+### Foreword

+We create a new Sprite3D with the `create()` method.
+We can specify an ID or className as argument, or even use an existing element.
+There is also a `box()` method, that we can use as helper function to create boxes and cubes.

+As all setters are chainable, we can create most objects with one (long) line of code.
+Once created, we have to insert our element into the document, generally as a child of the stage or its descendants.
+We will do so using the native `appendChild()` method.

+One important thing to know is that setting a Sprite3D property has no effect until we call the `update()` method.
+Methods like `addClass()` or `size()` don't need the update, because they each affect distinct CSS properties.
+But all the position, rotation, scale and origin properties require a call to `update()` because they are merged into a long string that is injected into the object's style.

+The reason behind this system is performance.
+If we change the position AND the rotation of an element, the CSS `transform` property is only updated once, when we call `update()`, and the rendering engine does need to recompute the values two times.

+### Do you see something ?

+Imagine we write this :

+	// create the stage
+	var stage = Sprite3D.stage();

+	// create a sprite object
-	var sprite = Sprite3D.create(".kitten")
+	var sprite = Sprite3D.create().position( 200, 0, -100).update();
-		.position( -200, 10, -300 )
-		.rotation( 80, 0, 5 )
-		.bind( "mousedown", onMouseDown )
-		.update()

-	stage.addChild( sprite );

-### 3 - Interact
-When listening for events, the handler function receives two arguments : the regular DOM event, and a reference to the target Sprite3D object.

-	function onMouseDown( event ):void
+	// add the sprite to the stage stage.appendChild(sprite);

+What will you see ?
+Nothing.
+Why ?
+Because there is no directive about how the sprite is supposed to look.
+One of the interest of Sprite3D is that we will use CSS code to define your visuals.
+Given the fact that a Sprite3D is an HTMLElement, we can keep our tools and code habits, use CSS transitions and a very little bit of Javascript to create interactive animations.

+Making a cube rotate requires very few lines of code.
+Note that the classNames of the side of the box are automatically added by the `box()` method.

+	/* CSS */

+	.cube {
+		border: 5px solid white;
+		box-sizing: border-box;
+		transition: transform .5s ease-in-out;
+		/* note: might need some vendor prefixes around here :) */ }

+	.cube .front,
-	{
+	.cube .back {
-		event.target.z(1000).update();
-		event.preventDefault();
+		background: rgba(255,255,0,0.3);
 	}

-Don't forget to use CSS transitions to animate the changes, so you don't need to set an interval to animate everything :)
+	.cube .left,
+	.cube .right {
+		background: rgba(255,0,255,0.3);
+	}

+	.cube .top,
+	.cube .bottom {
+		background: rgba(255,0,255,0.3);
+	}

+	/* JS */
+	var stage = Sprite3D.stage();
+	var cube = Sprite3D.box( 100,100,100, ".cube" );

+	stage.appendChild( cube );

+	function onCubeClick(e){
+		e.target.rotationX( Math.random() * 360 ).update();
+	}

+	cube.addEventListener("click",onCubeClick,false);

+Or we could make the Javascript part even shorter like this :

+	var stage = Sprite3D.stage(),
+		cube = stage.appendChild( Sprite3D.box(100,".cube").bind("click",onCubeClick) );
+	function onCubeClick(e){ e.target.rotationX( Math.random() * 360 ).update(); }

 -----------------------